Reporting for Jury Duty

 Carefully read all information and instructions on your summons.
 If, after reading the information you still have questions, contact the Jury Clerk at the number listed on the front of your summons.
 Your juror number is located next to the date on your summons.

 You may review this page to determine whether you need to report for Jury Duty.
-The following message is updated to display the most recent information.
+The above message is updated to display the most recent information.

 PAYMENT TO JURORS